SAMPLE EMPLOYMENT EQUITY PLAN

 An employer wishing to enter an Equity Partnership Agreement should conduct a confidential survey of its existing workforce to determine the representation of equity groups.
 The survey has two purposes: (1) to determine the underrepresentation of equity group members and thereby justify the use of preferential measures; and (2) to create baseline data for tracking future progress.

-Once you’ve identified where Aboriginal people, people with disabilities, visible minorities/racialized groups and women are underrepresented in your workplace, you can set realistic goals and timetables to increase their participation.
+Once you’ve identified where Indigenous Peoples, people with disabilities, visible minorities/racialized groups and women are underrepresented in your workplace, you can set realistic goals and timetables to increase their participation.
 This can be done in chart form.

 Once you discover workplace barriers, you need to develop ways to overcome them.
 On-the-job training, language upgrading, technical devices and childcare are just a few ways you can break down traditional employment barriers and support equity group employees.
 These measures often benefit other employees, too.